authgear/authgear-server/docs/specs/captcha.md

 risk_assessment:
   enabled: true
   provider:
-    alias: recaptchav3
+    type: recaptchav3

 captcha:
   mode: "always" # "never" | "always" | "risk_level_low" | "risk_level_medium" | "risk_level_high"
   fail_open: true
   provider:
-    alias: cloudflare
+    type: cloudflare
 ```

 - `risk_assessment.enabled`: Whether risk assessment is enabled.
-- `risk_assessment.provider.alias`: It `enabled` is true, then it is required.
+- `risk_assessment.provider.type`: It `enabled` is true, then it is required.
 Specify the risk assessment provider to be used in this branch.

 - `captcha.mode`: When Captcha is required.
   - `never`: Captcha is never required.
 It is the default.